argonne-lcf/user-guides/docs/data-management/acdc/eagle-data-sharing.md

-# Sharing Data on Grand/Eagle Using Globus Guest Collections
+# Sharing Data on Eagle Using Globus Guest Collections
 ## Overview

 Collaborators throughout the scientific community have the ability to write data to and read scientific data from the Eagle filesystem using Globus sharing capability.
 This capability provides PIs with a natural and convenient storage space for collaborative work.